lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 For Window mode operation, implementers may opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
 For example, a large window size may be used for IPv6 packets that need to be carried by a large number of fragments.
 However, when the number of fragments required to carry an IPv6 packet is low, a smaller window size, and thus a shorter bitmap, may be sufficient to provide feedback on all fragments.
 If multiple window sizes are supported, the Rule ID may be used to signal the window size in use for a specific IPv6 packet transmission.

-## Aborting a fragmented IPv6 datagram transmission
+## Aborting fragmented IPv6 datagram transmissions

 For several reasons, a fragment sender or a fragment receiver may want to abort the on-going transmission of one or several fragmented IPv6 datagrams.
 The entity (either the fragment sender or the fragment receiver) that triggers abortion transmits to the other endpoint a format that only comprises a Rule ID (of size R bits), which signals abortion of all on-going fragmented IPv6 packet transmissions.
 The specific value to be used for the Rule ID of this abortion signal is not defined in this document, and is expected to be defined in future documents.